 PADI's Open Water Diver materials cover what you need to know about basic scuba diving skills, terminology and safety procedures.
 For each concept you'll read a description and watch a video demonstration.
 Then you'll jump in the pool (or pool-like environment) to practice these skills with your instructor.

-To enroll in the PADI Open Diver course or Junior Open Water Diver course, you must be:
+To enroll in the PADI Open Referral course or Junior Open Water Referral course, you must be: